 Quotations from Chairman Mao Tse-tung – The ‘Little Red Book’

-Produced in millions, in dozens of languages, in the late 1960s and early 1970s, here we have short quotations that distill the essence of Mao Tse-tung Thought.
+Produced in millions, in dozens of languages, in the late 1960s and early 1970s, here we have short quotations that distil the essence of Mao Tse-tung Thought.

 From the very early days of the struggle to free his country from foreign domination Chairman Mao was aware of the importance of literature and art in any National Liberation struggle as it enabled the oppressed people to establish their own, independent identity.
 This was developed as the successful struggle of the Chinese People against the Japanese invaders developed into a Civil War for the establishment of a Socialist state.
 The importance of literature and art probably reached its apogee in China during the Great Socialist Cultural Revolution when the likes of Peking Opera was adapted to represent the struggles and desires of the working people.
 That theoretical basis came from Mao’s writings during the Anti-Japanese war of Resistance.